SEO Testing: Analyzing On-Page Changes

 Of course other changes might have happened to that page over the time period of the test.
 Fortunately, we have the full change history for you to analyze and factor into your impact analysis.
 We include in the report a full list of SEO impacting changes that happened in the analysis time frame.
 This will help you ascertain as whether other changes could be skewing the results.

 This is a great mechanism for implementing an SEO testing methodology or updating old posts that are not driving much traffic.
 Simple make the changes.
 We provide a report of all pending analysis and tests so you can see what tests are outstanding and when the results will be available.
+You might want to know about H1 changes but can lower the prirority so they don't result in an email.
+However, for a noindex tag, you might want an email and a text message.
+Configure the system to meet your own priorities.
+You can even supresss specific alerts on particurlar URLs.

 This feature is available to Enterprise service levels.
 Contact Us if you would like to test it out and discuss an upgrade.